How to Keep Your Female Talent

 Amid ongoing gender inequality, women employees expect more from their employers.
 Learn how to retain female talent.

-Good employees are hard to find, and when you find them, you want to keep them.
+Good employees are hard to find and, when you find them, you want to keep them.
 Yet many companies continue to fall short when it comes to retaining and promoting a large portion of their workforce.
-With women leaders switching jobs at unprecedented rates, and younger women prepared to follow suit, what are the ramifications and what can companies do to shift the tide?
+With fewer opportunities to advance, a continued lack of managerial support and a climate of microaggressions,1 women remain susceptible to burnout and are more likely to leave their jobs.
+What are the ramifications of this, and what can companies do to shift the tide?

 The last decade marked a progressive leap for women throughout the corporate world.
-In 2022, there were over 74 million working women in America,1 representing close to half (46.6%) of the total labor force.2 Empowered women everywhere were breaking glass ceilings.
-More than 50% of women in the labor force held college degrees3 and 9% of Fortune 500 CEOs were women.4 In addition, the 49th Vice President of the United States is not only a woman but a woman of color.
-Fearless women are continuing to smash outdated notions and blaze forward, or so we thought …
+In 2024, there were over 79 million working women in America, representing close to half (47%) of the total labor force.2 Empowered women everywhere were breaking glass ceilings.
+More than 60% of women in the workplace held college degrees,and 10.4% of Fortune 500 CEOs were women.4 In addition, 29% of C-suite positions were held by women, compared to just 17% in 2015.5 Fearless women appeared to be smashing outdated notions and blazing forward, or so we thought …

-The most common reasons why women are leaving their companies:8
+The most common reasons why women are leaving their companies:11

 As these women step away, it threatens to create holes in the corporate pipeline for generations to come.